Park it. Charge it. Earn from it.

 Your Cybercab pulls in between rides.
 We park it.
 We charge it.
 We reset it.
 One car or fifty — same job, every time.

 Fenced lot in Orlando.
 Your Cybercab gets its own stall.
 Cameras run 24/7.
-Our coverage protects it while it’s in our care.
+We’ll carry garage-keeper coverage on every car in our care.

 Physical depot vs. fleet management software: software platforms manage data about your fleet.
 A physical Cybercab depot actually parks, charges, and dispatches the cars.
 DockDuty is a depot operator — building the lots, on-site charging, cleaning operations, and 24-hour incident response.
 We’re not a SaaS dashboard with a logo.